hclim0213/SAGE/README.md

 How to Cite
 ----------
-Lim, H. "Development of Scoring-Assisted Generative Exploration (SAGE) and Its Application to Dual Inhibitor Design for Acetylcholinesterase and Monoamine Oxidase B."
+Lim, H. "Development of Scoring-Assisted Generative Exploration (SAGE) and Its Application to Dual Inhibitor Design for Acetylcholinesterase and Monoamine Oxidase B." in Journal of Cheminformatics (Accepted)